JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 | --presynapse_in_dataset | Pre-synaptic dataset if the input is N5; i.e. c2/s0  |

-## Workflow B: Neuron 1 Presynaptic to Neuron 2 Restricted Postsynaptic
+## Workflow B

 Usage ([example](../examples/presynaptic_n1_to_postsynaptic_n2.sh)):

     ./synapse_pipeline.nf --pipeline presynaptic_n1_to_postsynaptic_n2 [arguments]

 See the [schematic of Workflow B](#synapse-prediction) above.
 This workflow requires a presynaptic channel, a postsynaptic channel, and a neuron mask channel.
 It is designed to analyze postsynaptic data that is genetically restricted to identified neurons, but can be utilized in other ways.
+It will identify presynaptic sites in the neuron mask and connections between the neuron 1 presnaptic sites and the postsynaptic sites.
 This workflow:

 1) detects presynaptic and postsynaptic sites using a 3D U-Net convolutional neural network
 2) runs post-processing steps on the presynaptic channel result (image closing, watershed segmentation and a size filter) and identifies post-processed presynaptic sites that colocalize with neuron 1